pschafran/BPIC/README.md

 conda activate BPIC
 ```

-The base `BPIC` directory contains an empty directory where you can link dependencies if they are not read directly from the `PATH` variable.
-In particular, software installed with Conda may not be autodetected by `BPIC`. **Note that galax must be named galax, not galax1 which comes in some distributions.** If you are able to call the program directly in a Terminal, you can do:
+In the base `BPIC` directory make a new directory called `dependencies` where you can link dependencies if they are not read directly from the `PATH` variable.
+In particular, software installed
+with Conda may not be autodetected by `BPIC`. **Note that galax must be named galax, not galax1 which comes in some distributions.** If you are able to call the program directly in a Terminal, you can do:

 ```
-cd BPIC/dependencies
+cd BPIC/
-ln -s $(which mafft)
-ln -s $(which clustalo)
-ln -s $(which galax)
+mkdir dependencies && cd dependencies ln -s $(which mafft) ln -s $(which clustalo) ln -s $(which galax)